DrNicoleTobias/Ray_PaperArtifacts/README.md

 ## Training the event classification model
 ### Gather Raw Feature Data
+0_Get_Features folder in software Needs work **************

 ### Train Model
 Need python3 pandas, graphviz, and scikit-learn installed before running the training model script.
+Needs work **************

 ### Translate Decision Tree Diagram to Implementation**
-Now that you
+Now that you have a tree generated, you will need to manually implement that in the code.
+Needs work **************

 ### Installing Firmware
-The Ray firmware implements the detection algorithm with a trained decision tree for event classification discussed in Section 3.
-Monitoring the interrupts from the detectors and deducing the direction of motion upon triggering are the main tasks of the system.
-The firmware is designed to be ultra-low power, even in active mode, and has low computational complexity, offloading the bulk of the detection to the hardware circuits.
-The Ray firmware is composed of 691 lines of commented C code, compiling to a 4459 byte image.
-This code size comprises only 1.7\% of the available code space on the MSP430FR5994 (256KB), leaving ample room for implementing custom tasks, recognizers, or multiprogramming operating systems.

-The Ray firmware implements the detection algorithm with a trained decision tree for event classification once it is deployed.
-Monitoring the interrupts from the detectors and deducing the direction of motion upon triggering are the main tasks of the system.
-The firmware is designed to be ultra-low power, even in active mode, and has low computational complexity, offloading the bulk of the detection to the hardware circuits.
-The Ray firmware is composed of 691 lines of commented C code, compiling to a 4459 byte image.
-This code size comprises only 1.7\% of the available code space on the MSP430FR5994 (256KB), leaving ample room for implementing custom tasks, recognizers, or multiprogramming operating systems.
+The Ray firmware is designed to be ultra-low power, even in active mode, and has low computational complexity, offloading the bulk of the detection to the hardware circuits.
+All firmware code in the Software folder basically requires the same setup in order to program either the launchpad or the Ray Sensor.

-### Installing on a doorway
+1. Change the SUPPORT_FILE_DIRECTORY in the makefile to your msp430 gcc include path.
+2. Hook up a MSP430FR5994 LaunchPad to your computer.
+3. Connect the sensor to the Programmer pins on the launchpad (You may need to remove some jumpers to accomplish this) and plug them in to the appropriate programming pins on the MCU_Module.
+3. Use "make install" to load the program into your device.
+4. Detach from programmer and reconnect the PCB in the enclosure and you are ready to deploy.
+(Skip steps 3 and 4 if you are programming a MSP430 LaunchPad to a basestation)